 Many factors go into the decision to select the right hotel for your Disney vacation, not the least of which is cost.
-So what a better way to help you pick than to offer up the pros and cons of every Disney World resort.
+So what a better way to help you pick than to offer up the pros and cons of every Disney World Resort.
 The good news is that all Walt Disney World Resort hotels have several things in common.

-- Free Disney World Transportation
+3. Free Disney World Transportation to Parks

-- Free Parking at the Parks
+5. Free Parking at the Disney Parks

-- Free Merchandise Delivery
+6. Free Merchandise Delivery

-- Early Fastpass+ Bookings (60 days out vs. 30 days out)
+7. Early Fastpass+ Bookings (60 days out vs. 30 days out)

 Disney divides their hotels into three price categories – value, moderate and deluxe.
 Let’s compare hotels within each category.